finnair/v-validation/packages/core/README.md

 | Violation              | UnknownProperty       |                                 | Additional property that is denied by default (see ignoreUnknownProperties).        |
 | Violation              | UnknownPropertyDenied |                                 | Explicitly denied additional property.                                              |
 | DiscriminatorViolation | Discriminator         | expectedOneOf: string[]         | Invalid discriminator value: `expectedOneOf` is a list of known types.              |

-## Roadmap

-### Before 1.0 Release

-- <s>Remove jsonpath dependency as it doesn't work with webpack</s>
-- <s>Detect cyclic input</s>
-- <s>Use in real-life project.
-While `V` was originally built as a part of a critical large-scale real-life project, this library isn't an exact copy of that...</s>
-- Add JSDoc

-### Later

-- TypeScript type inference from V rules?
-- OpenAPI documentation generation from V rules?